 The Wasp was originally created in 1963 by Stan Lee and Jack Kirby as a sidekick and love interest for Hank Pym, who at the time went by his Ant-Man persona in Tales to Astonish.
-Her first appearances was in this series in issue #44.
+Her first appearances was in this series in Tales to Astonish #44.
 The Wasp became a founding member of the Avengers and its first female member, as well as the character credited with naming the team.

 She was created by her husband's discovery of the Pym Particle which enables a human to shrink into any different size.
 The Wasp held true to a pattern common among Silver Age female characters.
 This was demonstrated in one of two ways.
 She was generally demonstrated as dependent on her male partner (Hank Pym) for all of her super-abilities, and was mostly incapable of her own scientific understanding and ability.
 This extended as well to her playing the damsel-in-distress role from time-to-time, also a common trait among female characters in the Silver Age.
 As was also common for the period, her early appearances featured a somewhat standoffish attitude to those around her because of her wealthy upbringing.
 Later, as the Wasp was incorporated into the mainstream monthly activities of her superhero team, her mostly stereotypical behaviour disappeared, to be replaced by that of a strong ally and loyal teammate.
 As comics aimed to become less light and to appeal to an older audience in the 1980's and 1990's, her character underwent further change to make her more realistic, as well as deal with modern social issues (in Janet's case, with domestic abuse).

 Major Story Arcs